operasoftware/devopera/articles/_posts/2015-05-20-fixing-the-scrolltop-bug.md

 Both WebKit and Blink have previously tried to fix this bug, but had to revert because there were Web pages that expected the buggy behavior when the browser identified as “WebKit”.

-### Project Spartan
+### Project Spartan / Edge

-Microsoft’s latest browser engine, codenamed [Project Spartan](http://blogs.windows.com/bloggingwindows/2015/03/30/introducing-project-spartan-the-new-browser-built-for-windows-10/), also identifies as “WebKit”, like WebKit and Blink, and so they have to copy WebKit/Blink’s bugs in order to be compatible with the Web.
+Microsoft’s latest browser engine, codenamed [Project Spartan](http://blogs.windows.com/bloggingwindows/2015/03/30/introducing-project-spartan-the-new-browser-built-for-windows-10/) and used in the upcoming Edge browser, also identifies as “WebKit”, like WebKit and Blink, and so they have to copy WebKit/Blink’s bugs in order to be compatible with the Web.

 ## Quirks mode